"Incomprehensible": Germany slams Hungary's Hong Kong veto

 In late March, the EU and China imposed tit-for-tat sanctions over accusations of Beijing’s abuses of human rights against the Muslim Uighur community in the north-western Xinjiang province.
 While Hungary approved the sanctions, the first since an arms embargo after the Tiananmen Square crackdown in 1989, its Foreign Minister Peter Szijjarto immediately called them “pointless, self-promoting and harmful” and hosted top Chinese defence officials only days after.

-Hungarian veto “absolutely incomprehensible”, slams Germany
+Hungarian veto on Hong Kong “absolutely incomprehensible”, slams Germany

 A number of EU officials and diplomats in private lashed out at Hungary’s veto, criticising Viktor Orban’s government for prioritizing its cozy relations with Beijing over EU unity and human rights concerns.
 “Regretfully, they [Hungary] chose China over the EU,” a diplomat was quoted as saying by the EU Observer.